vedderb/bldc/lispBM/README.md

 'pin-adc2   ; ADC2-pin on COMM-port
 'pin-ppm    ; Signal-pin on PPM-port

+; On express the pins are a number and not a symbol.

 ; Available modes
 'pin-mode-out    ; Output
 'pin-mode-od     ; Open drain output